U.S. EMBASSY ATHENS, GREECE, PUBLIC AFFAIRS SECTION

 Purpose of APS Grants: PAS Athens invites proposals for projects that strengthen ties between the United States and Greece through concrete demonstrations of cooperation between our two peoples.
 All grant proposals must convey an element of American history, culture, or shared values.
 Competitive proposals should support a priority program area (see below).
 They should also include a connection with American expert/s, organization/s, or institution/s that will promote increased cooperation between the people of the United States and Greece even after the program has finished.

 Priority Program Areas: The Public Affairs Section is focused on bilateral priorities in the form of programs, exchanges and media opportunities that:

 - strengthen and expand collaboration and exchanges between U.S. and Greek higher education institutions, expand outreach and engagement with Greek academics and students, and share educational best practices, including in English language education.

-- support capacity building within the creative industries, including in the film sector, and leverage public-private partnerships in culture and technology.
+- support capacity building within the cultural sector and creative industries, with a special focus on film, and leverage public-private partnerships in culture and technology.

-- support bilateral economic cooperation, trade and investment, and initiatives that promote entrepreneurship, innovation and digital skills, and employability, with an emphasis on promoting women’s economic empowerment and social and economic inclusion of youth from vulnerable and marginalized populations.
+- support bilateral economic cooperation, trade and investment, tourism, and initiatives that promote entrepreneurship, innovation, and employability, with an emphasis on countering Greece’s “brain drain” and promoting women’s economic empowerment and the social and economic inclusion of youth from vulnerable and marginalized populations.

 Questions can be directed to: USEmbAthensGrants@state.gov